tony19/logback-android/README.md

 -----

 ### *Eclipse*
-Logback-Android is currently built from Eclipse (without Maven or any other plugins).
+Logback-Android is currently built from Eclipse using Android's [ADT Plugin][20].
 The goal is to create `logback-android.jar`, containing only the `logback-core` and `logback-classic` modules with select features omitted.
 The toughest part is setting up your Eclipse project as outlined below.

  1. Create new Android project.